-As the liquid is introduced between the electrodes of the capacitor the capacitance changes progressively and liquid level can be determined.
-To measure variations in capacitance electric energy flowing into and out of the electrodes is measured as the circuit potential is varied.
+As the liquid is introduced near the electrodes of the capacitor, the capacitance changes progressively and liquid level can be determined.
+To measure variations in capacitance, electric energy flowing into and out of the electrodes is measured as the circuit potential is varied.
 A regular flow of energy is established by connecting the electrodes to an alternating current measurement circuit.
 The more energy flow to the electrodes, the greater the capacitance, meaning more liquid between the electrodes.

-For sensor calibration reference measurements at empty and full must be taken.
-Generally, we need to know the dielectric constant of the liquid being measured to calibrate the sensor at its full condition.
-With the empty and full outputs are established, liquid level sensing comes to relating sensor output to these values.
+Proper sensor calibration requires taking reference measurements at empty and full.
+Generally, we need to know the dielectric constant of the liquid being measured to calibrate the capacitive level sensor at its full condition.
+Once the empty and full outputs are established, liquid level sensing comes to relating sensor output to these values.